MimiCAT: Mimic with Correspondence-Aware Cascade-Transformer for Category-Free 3D Pose Transfer: Methodology

 To further regularize rotations, we employ the pretrained pose prior model $\mathcal{F}$.
 Given the ground-truth posed character $\mathbf{V}^{\text{src}}$, we use $\mathcal{F}$ to estimate the pose distribution parameters $\hat{\mathbf{F}}$ of each keypoints.
 Then, if the predicted rotation $\hat{\mathbf{q}}_{k}$ for $k$-th keypoint is reasonable, we assume it shows the max $\log$-likelihood given the distribution parameters based on $\mathbf{V}^{\text{src}}$.
-Hence, we enforce the estimated rotation to preserve minimal negative log-likelihood (NLL) properties~\cite{sengupta2021hierarchical,mohlin2020probabilistic}.
+Hence, we enforce the estimated rotation to preserve minimal negative log-likelihood (NLL) properties~\cite{sengupta2021hierarchical,mohlin2020probabilistic}. where $\hat{\mathbf{F}}_k$ denotes the predicted distribution parameters for the $k$-th keypoint, $c(\hat{\mathbf{F}}_k)$ is the normalization constant {\wrt} the distribution parameters $\hat{\mathbf{F}}_k$.